Former Civic Houston Interns Showing Cougar Pride in Austin

 Civic Houston Internship Program (CHIP)

-The Hobby Center for Public Policy’s Civic Houston Internship Program offers students the opportunity to gain first-hand experience in public service.
+The Hobby School of Public Affairs' Civic Houston Internship Program offers students the opportunity to gain first-hand experience in public service.
 The program is offered to University of Houston students every fall and spring semester, and is led by Renee Cross.

 The interns work an average of 8 hours per week over the 15-week semester in offices with elected officials at the municipal, county, state or federal levels.
 Some interns are assigned to community service organizations and campaigns.
 The interns meet as a class four times during the semester.
 Evaluation is based on a daily journal, a term paper, and an assessment by the office supervisor.

 Founded by the late U.S. Congressman George Thomas “Mickey” Leland, the Mickey Leland Congressional Internship Program provided University of Houston and Texas Southern University students the opportunity to serve as government interns in Washington, D.C.
 Each year, 6-10 students spent a semester directly involved in the political process.
 Intern activities included providing assistance in legislative research and attending committee hearings.